tn5865/itmd-362-fall2017/labs/lab1.md

 3. Follow GitHub's directions for cloning: https://help.github.com/desktop/guides/contributing/cloning-a-repository-from-github-desktop/

-3. Finally, post a link to your repository on GitHub, under the "Labs" project.
+3. Finally, post a link to your repository on GitHub, under the "Labs, ITMD-362" project.
 The title of your post will be "Lab1, your first and last name".